LihuaFirst/carta-assignment-app/README.md

 - The page will reload if you make changes, or see any errors in the console

 ## Features
-- Search NASA images
+- Search a list of places by location
-- See image details
+- See location details

 ## Stack
 - Framework: React 16